 - Session 7: Educational Outreach and Performance at Wolf Trap

-View the workshop website for more details and to register: https://yourbrainanddance.egr.uh.edu/
+View the workshop website for more details: https://yourbrainanddance.egr.uh.edu/

 Sponsorship or significant contributions for this workshop have come from the National Science Foundation (Sessions 1 to 4), the Wolf Trap Foundation for the Performing Arts (Sessions 6 and 7), the National Endowment for the Arts Research Lab at Rice University (Session 7), and the National Center for Complementary and Integrative Health (Sessions 1 and 5).

 - Research Grants in the Arts funds research studies that investigate the value and/or impact of the arts, either as individual components of the U.S. arts ecology or as they interact with each other and/or with other domains of American life.
 Matching/cost share grants of $10,000 to $100,000 will be awarded.